 To avoid any problems with expanding water and cracked containers during the winter months, be sure to leave a bit of empty space in your containers.
 As a general rule, leave at least 1/4 to 1/3 of the container empty to provide enough room for the water to expand in the cold.

 Hopefully you already have a portable stove in your car’s bug out bag, but if not, having one is a must for anyone that lives in a cold environment.
 This is because, despite your best efforts, your water stockpile may still freeze in the winter months.

-If you have a camp stove on hand, you can use it to melt water for drinking in an emergency.
+If you have a camp stove on hand, you can use it to melt enough water for drinking in an emergency situation.
 Plus, camp stoves are essential for cooking freeze-dried food and other emergency supplies that you might have in your car, so it’s best to have one, just in case.

 Where To Store Water In Your Vehicle

 Once you understand how to store water in your car, it’s time to talk about where to actually put it.
 There are two main places where you can store water in your vehicle:

 The trunk of a vehicle is often seen as the most obvious place to store water and other emergency supplies.
 Storing water in the trunk has a few primary advantages: